salmontts/Cyber-Offensive-Toolkit/README.md

 ## 📌 Coming soon:
 - **ReconX** – automated recon tool for footprinting and target profiling
 - **Malware-Analysis** – examples of memory dumps and script-based forensic analysis

 ---

+## 👤 About Me

+I’m Adrian Jedrocha, an offensive security enthusiast focusing on Windows internals, malware analysis, and real-world threat detection.
+I thrive on building practical tools and automations for red teaming, incident response, and digital forensics.
+Always learning, always hacking.

+---